eefborromeo/techdegree-project5/README.md

 # techdegree-project5

 This is my submission for Project 5: Web Style Guide.
-I am aiming to receive an Exceeds Expectations grade for this project.
+I received an Exceeds Expectations grade for this project.